theopmw/leftfield-clothing/README.md

 This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development Diploma, specifically for the **Full Stack Frameworks** module.
 The objective of this project is to "build a full-stack site based around business logic used to control a centrally-owned dataset".
 The site features an authentication mechanism and provides paid access to the site's data based on the dataset, by way of the purchase of a product or products.

+Leftfield Clothing is online mens clothing store.
+The website allows users to browse or search available products and make purchases using a secure payment system (Stripe).
+By registering for an account, users can store their delivery details and easily update them from their profile page, improving the UX and allowing for streamlined and simplified future purchasing.

+Site owners are able to use full **CRUD** operations - **C**reate, **R**ead, **U**pdate and **D**elete to add, edit and delete products.

+The site has been designed to be mobile first and easily accessible and responsive on a range of devices.
+This is to allow users to easily find and purchase products using any device, wherever they are.

 ## **UX**